Kevin Pillar Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Marlins pitching staff ranks 22nd in the league.

-- The Marlins have the 14th-ranked team ERA across all MLB pitching staffs (4.11).
+- The Marlins' 4.43 team ERA ranks 19th among all MLB pitching staffs.

-- Marlins pitchers combine to give up the 10th-fewest home runs in baseball (22 total, one per game).
+- The Marlins rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).

-- Cabrera (1-1) takes the mound for the Marlins in his fifth start of the season.
-He's put together a 4.08 ERA in 17 2/3 innings pitched, with 18 strikeouts.
+- Hoeing takes the mound for his first start of the season for the Marlins.

-- In his last time out on Tuesday, the right-hander threw six innings against the San Francisco Giants, giving up two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.